 Maine-Dartmouth is a host site for third year medical students from the University of New England College of Osteopathic Medicine, Tufts School of Medicine, and Geisel School of Medicine at Dartmouth, as well as for fourth year students from all over the country doing electives.
 Residents are involved as teachers and preceptors of students in both the inpatient and outpatient settings.
 We find that teaching students is one of the best ways for residents to really solidify their own learning.

 Our program opened to osteopaths in 1994 and became dually accredited by the ACGME and the AOA in 2004.
-We have transitioned to a single accreditation system and are now an ACGME-accredited family medicine residency with Osteopathic Recognition.
+We transitioned to the single accreditation system and are now an ACGME-accredited family medicine residency with Osteopathic Recognition.

-Maine-Dartmouth provides opportunities for residents to experience medical work abroad through a partnership with a non-government organization in Honduras to provide medical care to rural Hondurans.
+Maine-Dartmouth provides opportunities for residents to experience medical work abroad through a partnership with a non-government organization registered in Honduras that provides medical care to rural Hondurans.
 The annual group service trips last about 10 days and faculty participate alongside residents.

 Residents interested in international work sometimes use their “no call pool” elective in their third year to plan their own international experience.
 Members of the residency community have contacts and past experience around the world and are happy to mentor residents and facilitate international experiences.
-Residents and faculty have traveled individually to Africa, Australia, Belize, Guatemala, Haiti, Honduras, India, New Zealand, and Vietnam, to name a few places.
+Over the years, residents and faculty have traveled individually to Africa, Australia, Belize, Guatemala, Haiti, Honduras, India, New Zealand, and Vietnam, to name a few places.

-The Family Medicine Institute (FMI) serves patients from Augusta as well as from surrounding rural areas.
+The Family Medicine Institute (FMI) serves patients from Augusta and surrounding rural areas.
 Located nearby is the state-managed Riverview Psychiatric Center, which provides involuntary inpatient care to individuals in psychiatric distress.
 This geographic proximity and the enhanced level of community supports for persons living with mental illness has contributed to more notable exposure to patients with chronic mental health issues for providers at the FMI.
 Maine Dartmouth Family Practice is located at the Thayer Center for Health in Waterville, a comprehensive outpatient care center approximately 20 miles from our regional hospital.
-It has a more rural setting and a smaller patient volume; thus it has fewer providers and staff.
-The Waterville practice is notable for its numbers of pediatric patients, in part because our faculty pediatrician is primarily based at that site, and its higher number of OB patients.
+It has a more rural setting and a slightly smaller patient volume; thus it has fewer providers and staff.
 Each site has its own “personality” – visiting both during the interview day is helpful in discerning between the two.
-Both have excellent faculty and staff, both deliver team-based care with behavioral health, nurse care manager, and social worker support, and both provide good exposure to a wide variety of medical conditions.
+Both have excellent faculty and staff, deliver team-based care with behavioral health, nurse care manager, and social worker support, and provide good exposure to a wide variety of medical conditions.

-After both matches (AOA and NRMP) are completed, the Residency contacts each new intern to ask about preference for one site or the other (Waterville or Augusta).
+After the Match is completed, we contact each incoming resident to ask about their preference for one site or the other (Waterville or Augusta).
 The sites do not have separate Match numbers.
-When the final decisions are made, resident preference is paramount, but an attempt is also made to balance gender of providers and osteopathic/allopathic training between the sites.
-For the next three years, residents see their family medicine office patients at their assigned center.
-Each place has its own culture, but both offer a wide scope of practice and quality faculty.
+Resident preference is paramount in the assignment process, but an attempt is also made to balance osteopathic/allopathic training between the sites.
+For the next three years, residents see their family medicine office patients at their assigned center but are together for didactics and other aspects of training.

-Residents, faculty and staff of Maine-Dartmouth share a commitment to providing comprehensive and compassionate primary care for our patients.
+Residents, faculty, and staff of Maine-Dartmouth share a commitment to providing comprehensive and compassionate primary care for our patients.
 At times, this work can be challenging in the face of patients’ poverty, lack of transportation, mental health concerns, language barriers, or our own struggles for personal balance.
-Our community of care providers is very diverse, with a wide variety of personal beliefs, customs, and medical training.
+Our community of care providers have diverse experiences and a wide variety of personal beliefs, customs, and medical training.
 This diversity leads to many different approaches to care and sometimes to spirited debate.
 We emphasize respect and celebration of our differences and support each other when our work becomes challenging.
 Because we are working together toward common goals, we find we get along well as a community.

-Every year, changes are made to curriculum or other residency logistics which demonstrate not only the active role of the residents in helping to shape the program, but also faculty receptivity to residents’ suggestions.
+Every year, changes are made to the curriculum or other residency logistics which demonstrate not only the active role of the residents in helping to shape the program, but also faculty and leadership receptivity to residents’ suggestions.
 For example, based on feedback that residents have given, we moved to a “clinic first” model with residents scheduled to be in the outpatient clinic on consistent days each week and on full days during inpatient medicine rotations.

-Each resident gets twenty-one paid days off (combined vacation and sick days) per year, the maximum allowed by the American Board of Family Medicine.
-There are also five CME days granted per year, and the conference stipend is $2,000 over the three years.
-There are only a few rotations during which residents cannot take any vacation, and most rotations allow between 1-5 days of vacation.
+Each resident gets twenty-one paid days off (combined vacation and sick days) per year.
+There are also five CME days granted per year, and a conference stipend of $2,000 is provided for residents to use during their training.
+There are a few rotations during which residents cannot take planned time off, but most rotations allow between 1-5 days of time away.
 Holidays are divided evenly among the residents.
 Usually residents work 2 holidays per year, only one of which is a major holiday (Thanksgiving, Christmas, or New Year’s).
-On each rotation, each resident always has at least one full weekend off.
+Per rotation, each resident usually has at least one full weekend off.